TanStack/table/docs/api.md

 - `allRowsSelected: Bool`
   - Will be `true` if all rows are selected.
   - If at least one row is not selected, will be `false`

+### Row Properties

+The following additional properties are available on every **prepared** `row` object returned by the table instance.

+- `isSelected: Bool`
+  - Will be `true` if the row is currently selected
+- `toggleRowSelected: Function(?set)`
+  - Use this function to toggle this row's selected state.
+  - Optionally pass `true` or `false` to set it to that state

 ### Example